 Most of them aren’t living the nomad lifestyle anymore, but settled in Wadi Rum Village by now.
 They maintain parts of their heritage, like herding camels – but mainly for tourism nowadays.

-The camels are part of the Bedouin heritage, but nowadays only serve touristic purposes!
+The camels are part of the Bedouin heritage, but nowadays usually only serve touristic purposes.

-So you can guess it, Wadi Rum is a very touristy area.
+So you can guess it, Wadi Rum has become quite a very touristy area.
 Most visitors stay overnight in one of the many desert camps.
-The camps are spread out over the desert, so it won’t feel too crowded – but you’ll meet the tourists outside of your camp!
+The camps are spread out over the desert, so it won’t feel too crowded – but you’ll definitely meet other tourists outside of your camp.